muj1og/Airbnb/README.md

-# Airbnb
+# Airbnb dataset
+A simple queick cleaning and analysis with Python.
+This code is for learning purposes
-data analysis and cleaning with Airbnb dataset
+data analysis and cleaning with Airbnb dataset.